An Analytical Theory of Spectral Bias in the Learning Dynamics of Diffusion Models: Detailed Derivations for Linear Convolutional Network

-Define a special function with two indices
+Define a special function with two indices:

-The first term is diagonal, the 2nd term is not. non diagonal terms all come from the 2nd term.
+The first term is diagonal, the second term is not.
+The non-diagonal terms all come from the second term.

-Note that this special function is symmetric, which is understandable, since it will be functioning as the new covariance matrix.
+Note that this special function is symmetric, which is understandable, since it will be functioning as the new covariance matrix:

-Then the gradient could be written as this simplified equation, of a similar structure as before.
+Then the gradient can be written in this simplified form, similar to before:

-Thus to study the learning dynamics of convolutional linear model, the object that need to be focus on is $\mathcal{T}[k,m]$, the spectrum of it.
-Thus, the learning dynamics of $w$ will be first along higher eigenvalues of $\mathcal{T}$, and then lower eigen ones.
+Thus, to study the learning dynamics of convolutional linear models, the object that needs to be focused on is $\mathcal{T}[k,m]$, the spectrum of it.
+Hence, the learning dynamics of $w$ will move first along higher eigenvalues of $\mathcal{T}$, then along lower eigenvalues.